-106 For example, see Sections 19 and 35 of the UK's Sex Discrimination Act 1975; Section 32 of the Australian Capital Territories Discrimination Act 1991; Article 28 of the New Zealand Human Rights Act 1993.
+&lt;sup>76 For example, see UK Equality Act 2010, Sch 9, para.
+2 & 3, Sch3, s29.; Section 32 of the Australian Capital Territories Discrimination Act 1991; Article 28 of the New Zealand Human Rights Act 1993.

-107 For example, see Regulation 7 (2) of the UK Employment Equality (Sexual Orientation) Regulations 2003.
+&lt;sup>77 See the UK Equality Act 2010, Sch 9, para.
+2 & 3, Sch3, s29.
 The arguments outlined in this article could easily be used in relation to this protected category too.

-108 R v Chief Rabbi of the United Hebrew Congregations of Great Britain and the Commonwealth, ex parte Wachmann [1993] 2 All ER 249.
+&lt;sup>78 R v.
+Chief Rabbi of the United Hebrew Congregations of Great Britain and the Commonwealth, ex parte Wachmann [1993] 2 All ER 249.

-Church and coming within the Employment law ambit 109.
+a conclusion.
 This however obviously only occurs where that religion accepts women, as ministers, in the first instance.

-In a recent UK case 110, the Supreme Court was asked to adjudicate on whether the admissions policy of a Jewish religious school, using Matrilineal descent as the key criteria, was direct discrimination and thereby contravened Section 1 of the UK Race Relations Act 1976.
-In their handling of this legal issue, although the Supreme Court found that the admissions policy did directly discriminate, it paid extreme deference to the right of religions to determine their own membership and was almost apologetic in their judgment in being forced to stray into perceived 'religious territory'.
-Regardless of how uncomfortable the courts are in straying into what they currently perceive as 'religious territory', it should, though, be emphasised that the courts are an arm of the State and as such they still are legally obliged to do so under current State equality obligations.
+In R (on the application of E) v Governing Body of JFS and the Admissions Appeal Panel of JFS and others, the UK Supreme Court was asked to adjudicate on whether the admissions policy of a Jewish religious school, using Matrilineal descent as the key criteria, was direct discrimination and thereby contravened Section 1 of the UK Race Relations Act 1976.
+In their handling of this legal issue, although the Supreme Court found that the admissions policy did directly discriminate, it paid extreme deference to the right of religions to determine their own membership and was almost apologetic in their judgment in being forced to stray into perceived 'religious territory.'
+It only found in such a way because it was argued on racial, as opposed to religious, grounds and therefore no religious exception could be utilised by the school.
+Regardless of how uncomfortable the courts are in straying into what they currently perceive as 'religious territory,' it should, though, be emphasised that the courts are an arm of the State and as such are legally obliged to do so under current State equality obligations.

-It should be realised that however strong a government's desire to refrain from directly interfering in the management of religious affairs, circumstances can compel them to take a stand on matters of faith, ritual and doctrine 111.
+However strong a government's desire to refrain from directly interfering in the management of religious affairs, circumstances can compel them to take a stand on matters of faith, ritual and doctrine.
 The fact that the discrimination in relation to the non appointment of women within religious posts is mandated by the religious creed or beliefs does not detract from the State's duty to ensure gender equality and the equal right of women to freedom of religion.
 The right to freedom of conscience and belief has to be ensured equally to men and women; the right does not therefore cover gender discriminatory manifestations.
-In order for a manifestation of belief to be protected under the right to freedom of religion, it must pass the non distinction test.
-If a practice is gender discriminatory then it should not therefore fall within the protection of human rights law.
-Technically speaking States can not therefore exempt religions from the exercise of equality laws.
+In